University of North Carolina Wilmington: Athletics

-The university is informally known as "UNC by the Sea", and UNCW athletic teams are known as the Seahawks.
-They are NCAA's Division I members fielding 18 teams, 8 varsity athletic teams for men (baseball, basketball, cross country, golf, soccer, swimming, tennis, track & field) and 10 for women (basketball, cross country, golf, soccer, softball, swimming, tennis, track & field, volleyball, beach volleyball).
+The university is informally known as "UNC by the Sea," and UNCW athletic teams are known as the Seahawks.
+They are NCAA Division I members fielding 8 varsity athletic teams for men (baseball, basketball, cross country, golf, soccer, swimming & diving, tennis, track & field) and 10 for women (basketball, beach volleyball, cross country, golf, soccer, softball, swimming & diving, tennis, track & field, volleyball).
 UNCW is a member of the Coastal Athletic Association.
 The men's and women's basketball teams play at Trask Coliseum and the baseball team plays at Brooks Field.
 The teams' colors include navy blue, teal, and gold.